-What Can a Handyman Do in Grosse Pointe, Michigan?
+What Can a Handyman Do Without a License in Grosse Pointe, Michigan?

 In Michigan, there is no single “general contractor license,” but residential builders and maintenance & alteration (home improvement) contractors must be licensed by the state for most paid-for residential work.
 A limited handyman-style exemption exists for very small jobs (generally under a set dollar cap per job, including labor and materials), but it does not allow you to perform licensed electrical/plumbing/mechanical work or pull permits as a licensed trade contractor.
 In Grosse Pointe (Wayne County), you should also expect local registration and building permit requirements even when state licensing isn’t required for a specific small job.